 The design of motorcycles makes them more likely to be involved in crashes.
 They have a narrow profile, are less stable than vehicles with four wheels and are less visible to other motorists.
 Contributing factors cited in many motorcycle accidents include:

-- Potholes and Broken Pavement — Broken pavement, uneven pavement, poorly marked work zones, steep road shoulders and potholes all pose hazards that may cause a motorcyclists to crash.
+- Potholes and Broken Pavement— Broken pavement, uneven pavement, poorly marked work zones, steep road shoulders and potholes all pose hazards that may cause motorcyclists to crash.
 A government agency or road contractor may be liable in hazards that cause motorcycle accidents.

 What To Do After A Texas Motorcycle Accident